gardener/gardener/docs/concepts/resource-manager.md

 ### [`health` Controller](../../pkg/resourcemanager/controller/health)

-This controller processes `ManagedResource`s that were reconciled by the main [ManagedResource Controller](#ManagedResource-Controller) once.
+This controller processes `ManagedResource`s that were reconciled by the main [ManagedResource Controller](#ManagedResource-Controller) at least once.
 Its main job is to perform checks for maintaining the well [known conditions](#conditions) `ResourcesHealthy` and `ResourcesProgressing`.

 #### Progressing Checks